liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 ---

-First let's look at the import process for creating a single Liferay IDE project from a Plugins SDK project.
+First let's look at the import steps needed for creating a single Liferay IDE project from a Plugins SDK project:

-##### Creating a Single Liferay IDE Project from One Plugin in an Existing Source

-If you want to create one project for a single plugin that exists inside a Plugins SDK, follow these steps:

 1. In Liferay IDE, go to *File* &rarr; *New* &rarr; *Project...* &rarr;
 *Liferay* &rarr; *Liferay Project from Existing Source*.